ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/foundations.md

 *   Registration of the listening event.
 Always `on` in AMP.
 *   The event name, followed by a colon.
 The example above uses [`tap`](../../learn/amp-actions-and-events.md#---all-elements).
 *   The id of the target element, or a [special target](../../learn/amp-actions-and-events.md#special-targets), to perform the action on, followed by a period.
-The example above specifies `helloHeading`, the id of the `<h1>` element.
+The example above specifies `helloWorld`, the id of the `<h1>` element.
 *   The desired action name.
 The example above uses [`hide`](../../learn/amp-actions-and-events.md#-all-elements).
 *   You may define multiple events on a single element.
 The AMP event section below outlines this syntax.
 *   You may define multiple actions in response to a single action.
 The AMP actions section below outlines this syntax.